-The ladder trick is another useful pattern you should know if you want to improve your tactical skill.
+The ladder trick, also known as The Hook and Ladder Trick, is a well-known chess tactic that usually involves your opponent’s queen and rook.
+It’s a useful pattern to know if you want to improve your tactical skill.

 Here’s an example of the ladder trick in it’s simplest form:

-White can play 1.Re8+ which forces black to either give up the defense of his queen (1.Re8+ Rxe8 2.Qxd5) or otherwise lose material in anycase (1.Re8+ Kh7 2.Rxd8 and now the white queen and rook defend each other through x-ray).
+Diagram above: White can play 1.Re8+, which forces black to either give up the defense of his queen (1.Re8+ Rxe8 2.Qxd5) or otherwise lose material in anycase (1.Re8+ Kh7 2.Rxd8 and now the white queen and rook defend each other through x-ray).

-The first variation (1.Re8+ Rxe8 2.Qxd5) features the ladder trick in it’s pure form.
-It’s called the ladder trick since the moves 1.Re8+ Rxe8 resembles pulling the ladder from beneath the black queen, removing her support and causing her to fall (will be captured).
+It’s called the ladder trick because the moves 1.Re8+ Rxe8 resembles pulling the ladder from beneath the black queen, removing her support and causing her to “fall”.

 Here’s another position that shows the same ladder trick idea in a slightly more complex situation:

-If you play chess regularly, then the ladder trick is a tactical opportunity that will most probably appear in your own games sooner or later – be sure you understand it well!
+If you play chess regularly, then the ladder trick is a tactical opportunity that will most probably appear in your own games sooner or later!